creynders/cj/README.md

 ##### function selectionAdaptive( players, thr, AP ) #####

-Uses the progressive method (Barrada, Olea, Ponsoda, and Abad, 2008, 2010; Revuelta and Pon-soda, 1998)
+Uses the progressive method (Barrada, Olea, Ponsoda, and Abad, 2008, 2010; Revuelta and Ponsoda, 1998)

     thr - the number of comparisons expected for a item (analagous to test length) AP - the acceleration parameter